 Obligations Of A Patentee While His/ Her Patent Application Is Pending

 Every coin has two sides likewise, every right granted has duties imposed simultaneously on the right holder.
-Patent is a negative right given to its holder to stop any other person from using his/ her invention without prior permission.
-Therefore, this right confers upon its holder obligations to commercialise the patent, also not to abuse the privilege of monopoly given to its holder and to renew patent time to time, these are conferred on the holder only after the grant of patent.
-Apart from these obligations there are other obligations which are conferred on the holder when the application is still pending.
+A patent is a negative right given to its holder to stop any other person from using his/ her invention without prior permission.
+Therefore, this right confers upon its holder obligations to commercialize the patent, also not to abuse the privilege of monopoly given to its holder and to renew patent time to time, these are conferred on the holder only after the grant of patent.
+Apart from these obligations, there are other obligations that are conferred on the holder when the application is still pending.
 The following discussion gives a nutshell view of these obligations:

 1. Duty to disclose:

-Sec 8 of the Indian Patents Act, 1970 deals with the duty to disclose of the applicant.
-Section 8(1) tells that the applicant has the duty to disclose all the information regarding the corresponding foreign applications of same or similar invention filed by him or through him by somebody by him at the time of applying or within six months of applying.
+Sec 8 of the Indian Patents Act, 1970 deals with the duty to disclose the applicant.
+Section 8(1) tells that the applicant has the duty to disclose all the information regarding the corresponding foreign applications of the same or similar invention filed by him or through him by somebody by him at the time of applying or within six months of applying.
 He should file a statement of all the detailed particulars regarding the applications as well as an undertaking to disclose all the details of subsequent applications that may be filed at later stages.
-Section 8(2) confers a duty on the applicant to provide all the information needed by the controller regarding the corresponding foreign applications whenever a request is made by the controller of patents within six months of such request.
-First part of the duty starts as soon as a person files a patent application where as the second part starts only after a request is made by the controller of the patents.
+Section 8(2) confers a duty on the applicant to provide all the information needed by the controller regarding the corresponding foreign applications whenever a request is made by the controller of patents within six months of such a request.
+The first part of the duty starts as soon as a person files a patent application whereas the second part starts only after a request is made by the controller of the patents.

 2. Duty to request for Examination: